If your dental professional surprised you by saying that you might need to lose a few more teeth before getting dentures, you’re not alone.

 There is some degree of discomfort with either process, but you have some choices to make along the way that will change how and when you experience any discomfort.

-Whether you choose “immediate” temporary dentures followed by permanent dentures or a full healing period post extraction followed by permanent dentures, the total process will likely take 8 months.
-This covers the time from consultation to completion, depending on office availability and the specific details of your situation.
+Whether you choose “immediate” temporary dentures followed by permanent dentures, or perhaps a full healing period post extraction followed by permanent dentures, the total process likely take 8 months.
+This covers the time from consultation to the completion, depending on office availability and the specific details of your situation.

 If you are in need of a tooth extraction, contact our team to set up an appointment today!